Snow White (2025 film): Marketing

 At least $70 million was spent on marketing, which, combined with the main production budget, gave Disney a total investment of $350 million for the film.

+Printed adaptations

+A tie-in novelization of the film written by Elizabeth Rudnick, and an original novel written by Lauren Blackwood and illustrated by Serena Malyon titled Snow White: Fair & Sinister Heart were both published by Disney Publishing Worldwide on March 25, 2025.
+The original novel takes place after Snow White eats the poisoned apple and falls into an enchanted sleep, sending her consciousness into the dangerous, gem-filled dream world of Diamant, where she must find the Ruby Heart to save herself and her kingdom.

 Release

 Theatrical

 During the 2022 D23 Expo Presentation, it was announced that Snow White would be released in 2024.
 On September 15, 2022, the film was announced to have a release date of March 22, 2024.
 However, in October 2023, it was delayed a year to March 21, 2025, with the 2023 SAG-AFTRA strike cited as the rationale for the delay.
 The theatrical release included engagements in IMAX, Dolby Cinema, 4DX, ScreenX and D-BOX.

 The European premiere took place on March 12, 2025, at Spain's Alcázar of Segovia, which inspired the castle in the original film, to give the film a more elaborate showing at a "fairytale" venue.
 A Hollywood premiere without regular red-carpet press took place at the El Capitan Theatre on March 15, 2025, due to the controversies surrounding Zegler and Gadot's political views.
 In Gadot's honor, the film's first premiere in Israel took place on March 19, 2025, at the Planet Cinema in Rishon LeZion, with prominent figures from Israel attending.

 The film was re-released in 1,000 theatres in the United States on May 9, 2025, during the Mother's Day weekend, making $335,000.